 A hangar is more than simply a large garage or warehouse.
 The

 asset(s) it protects require more specialized storage space to keep them in top shape and best performance.
 All leased hangars aren't able to withstand the extreme and/or harsh weather of some climates.
 Heat, monsoon dust storms, rain, hail, and other weather conditions can quickly degrade the outside materials of your aircraft.
 Not only increasing the need for cleaning and upkeep, but taking years off of the life of your plane.
 Our engineering design especially withstands extreme weather, even over many years of use.
 Additionally, third party experts independently tested and certified our design.
-With an Alaska Structures airplane hangar, your airplane asset is safe from the weather, bringing years of reliable use.
+With an Alaska Structures airplane hangar, your airplane and helicopter asset is safe from the weather, bringing years of reliable use.

-If your airplane hangar site is in a popular area, you can take advantage of extra unused space.
+If your airplane and helicopter hangar site is in a popular area, you can take advantage of extra unused space.
 By renting it out to other pilots, you can bring in more money.
 Additionally, you have the choice to rent out the entire space, or sell it when the time is right.
 This makes owning your hangar a profitable scheme.